oracle/docker-images/OracleDatabase/RAC/OracleRACStorageServer/README.md

 ## How to build NFS Storage Container Image on Container host
 To create the files for Oracle RAC storage, ensure that you have at least 60 GB space available for the container.

-**IMPORTANT:** If you are behind a proxy, you must set the `http_proxy` and `https_proxy` env variable to values based on your environment before building the image.
+**IMPORTANT:** If you are behind a proxy, then you must set the `http_proxy` and `https_proxy` environment variables (env variables) to values based on your environment before building the image.

-To assist in building the images, you can use the [buildContainerImage.sh](containerfiles/buildContainerImage.sh) script.
+To assist in building the images, you can use the [`buildContainerImage.sh`](containerfiles/buildContainerImage.sh) script.
 See below for instructions and usage.

-In this guide, we are referring to Oracle Linux 8 onwards as the Podman Host, and Oracle Linux 7 as the Docker Host machines.
+In this guide, we refer to Oracle Linux 8 onwards as the Podman Host, and Oracle Linux 7 as the Docker Host machines.

 The `buildContainerImage.sh` script is just a utility shell script that performs MD5 checks.
 It provides an easy way for beginners to get started.
 Expert users are welcome to directly call `podman build` with their preferred set of parameters.
 Go into the **containerfiles** folder and run the **buildContainerImage.sh** script on your Podman host: